-In some cases, , for example, one in which the Suspected Violation involves the provision of rebates (in general, this refers to monetary payments made to trading partners systematically or per individual transaction, separately from purchase prices) by the Notified Enterprise and such rebates have the effect of restricting the handling of competing products by being conditional on matters such as the degree to which its own products are handled, the Suspected Violation is backed by existing contracts and it would not be possible to ensure the restoration of competition order without amending the content of such contracts.
+In some cases, for example, when the Suspected Violation involves the provision of rebates (in general, this refers to monetary payments made to trade partners systematically or per individual transaction, separately from purchase prices) by the Notified Enterprise and such rebates have the effect of restricting the competition on the products by being conditional on matters such as the degree to which its own products are dealt, the Suspected Violation is backed by existing contracts and it would not be possible to ensure the restoration of competition order without amending the content of such contracts.

-For this reason, amendment of a contract to which the Notified Enterprise is a party may be necessary in some cases, in order to ensure the Sufficiency of the Content of Measures.
-(E) Transfer of businesses etc.

-In a case, for example, one in which the Suspected Violation involves ownership by the Notified Enterprise of shares in a competitor, it might not be possible to ensure the restoration of competition order without taking measures such as the sale of such shares.
+Accordingly, amendment of a contract to which the Notified Enterprise is a party may be necessary in some cases, in order to ensure the Sufficiency of the Content of Measures.
+(E) Transfer of businesses etc. In a case, for example, when the Suspected Violation includes that the Notified Enterprise holds its, it might not be possible to ensure the restoration of competition order without taking measures such as the sale of such shares.

-For this reason, the Notified Enterprise may need to, in some cases, take steps such as the transfer of its business or sale of shares it owns, in order to ensure the Sufficiency of the Content of Measures.
+Accordingly, the Notified Enterprise may need to, in some cases, take steps such as the transfer of its business or sale of shares it owns, in order to ensure the Sufficiency of the Content of Measures.

-(F) Recovery of monetary value provided by trading partners and others
+(F) Recovery of monetary value provided by trade partners and others

-In cases such as when a Suspected Violation involves a reduction in the price stipulated in a contract after the Notified Enterprise has purchased products or services, or a forced purchase by the trading partner of products or services other than those involved in the transaction, it would be beneficial to have the Notified Enterprise return to the trading partner the amount of gains that the Notified Enterprise had received or the amount of costs incurred by the partner, in order to ensure the Sufficiency of the Content of Measures.
+In cases such as when a Suspected Violation involves a contract price reduction after the Notified Enterprise has purchased products or services, or a forced purchase of products or services which are not involved in the transaction, it would be beneficial to have the Notified Enterprise return to the trading partner the amount of gains that the Notified Enterprise had received or the amount of costs incurred by the partner, in order to ensure the Sufficiency of the Content of Measures.